A Kiss For Farrah.

 Everything though was about to change.

-Although my mother was very naïve, she must have known the explicit thoughts that Farrah was sure to conjure up within her teenage son’s mind.
-In my mind I fornicated so many times with the soon to be Charlie’s Angel.
-On one afternoon after I returned to my apartment, my mother was visibly upset.
+Although my mother could be very naïve, she must have known the explicit dirty thoughts that Farrah was sure to conjure up within my mind.
+In my mind I fornicated hundreds of times with the soon to be Charlie’s Angel.
+On one afternoon after I returned to my apartment my mother was visibly upset.
 She had just had a visit from one of the elders at her Kingdom Hall and for whatever reason he had seen my bedroom posters.

 Seriously?